novix-sa/Pyplan/docs/Quick Start.md

 ![Pandas Table](http://img.pyplan.org/Quick_start_first_table.png)

 Inspecting the node Code Tab you will find new buttons next to the Run button.
 These buttons are displayed whenever a node evaluates to a Dataframe/Pandas object type.
 The buttons links to [Pandas](https://pandas.pydata.org) wizards for helping Python newbies start learning Pandas.
-Through the wizards you will be able to make selections and filtering or create new calculated fields.
+Through the wizards you will be able to select and filter data or create new calculated fields.
 The resulting code will be displayed on the code section at the left for you to pick up from there.
 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

+### **Index**
+The Index

 ### **Module**
 Modules are ment to contain group of nodes in a way to organize large models.